lagdo/ui-builder-mono/ui-builder/README.md

 ### Getting Started

-The `BuilderInterface` in the `src/` directory defines the functions that can be used to build user interfaces, in addition to those provided by the [PHP HTML builder](https://github.com/avplab/php-html-builder).
+The `BuilderInterface` in the `src/` directory defines the functions that can be used to build user interfaces.
-While the later only generates HTML code, the `BuilderInterface` functions will also add the CSS classes defined by the frameworks for the UI components.
+What it actually creates is not only HTML elements, but also UI components as defined by popular CSS frameworks like Bootstrap or Bulma.

-The class that generates the final HTML code is provided by a separate package, which must be installed in addition to this one.
+The classes that generate the final HTML code is provided by a separate package, which must be installed in addition to this one.

 #### Prerequisites

-This package requires PHP version 7.1 or greater.
+This package requires PHP version 8.0 or greater.

 #### Installation